Blast Furnace Vision & Analytics Platform

 Architecture

-Each camera runs its own C++ process handling acquisition, analysis, and video output.
-The C++ process connects to a FLIR GigE machine vision camera, runs detection and analysis, and pipes frames to FFmpeg.
 Two FFmpeg outputs run per camera: one RTSP re-stream feeding the client's existing recording infrastructure, and one HLS stream for the web interface.
-Detection events publish over MQTT to a Python post-processing service that applies thresholds and writes to MySQL.
+Results are published over MQTT to a Python post-processing service that applies thresholds and writes data and events to a MySQL database.

 Each camera sits in a custom enclosure designed to fit the furnace mounting points, with Peltier element cooling to handle ambient heat near the furnace shell.